 You may pay more than your total due, using the payment method of your choice.
 When you pay more, your account may reflect a paid ahead or partially paid ahead status, based on your loan agreement.
-If you use Direct Debit you can request to have an additional amount withdrawn each month along with your scheduled monthly installment.

 Benefits of paying ahead

 By paying more than the total due, you:

 - Pay less interest over the life of your loan